 Required contributions are determined by an annual actuarial valuation in accordance with Chapter 40 of the Wisconsin Statutes.
 The employee required contribution is one-half of the actuarially determined contribution rate for general category employees, including teachers, and executives and elected officials.
 In 2016, executives & elected officials' contributions rates were changed to match General.
-Required contributions for protective contributions are the same rate as general employees.
+Required contributions rates were contributions are the same rate as general employees.
 Employers are required to contribute the remainder of the actuarially determined contribution rate.
 The employer may not pay the employee required contribution unless provided for by an existing collective bargaining agreement.
 Contribution rates as of June 30, 2022 are:

 Employee Employer

-General (including teachers) 6.50% 6.50%
+6.50% 6.50%

-Executives & Elected Officials 6.50% 6.50%
+6.50% 6.50%

-Protective with Social Security 6.50% 12.00%
+6.50% 12.00%

-Protective without Social Security 6.50% 16.40%
+6.50% 16.40%

+6.50% 6.50% 6.50%